Table of Contents

 - Lid doesn’t exactly fit

-4. Petmate Clean Step Cat Litter Dome (Amazing for Large & Senior Cats)
+4. Petmate Clean Step Cat Litter Dome (Best for Senior Cats)

 If you are looking for a litter box that will contain mess that is also suitable for large and senior cats, the Petmate Clean Step Cat Litter Dome is for you.
 Often, litter boxes designed to contain mess are top-entry or hooded designs that can be too cramped for large cats and too difficult to enter for senior felines.
 However, this litter box offers the ideal solution!